JaysonEwer/sanders-of-catan/README.md

 2. The player with the most cards (the "richest player") selects half of his or her cards to forfeit, rounded down
 3. The forfeited cards are shuffled and placed face-down on the table
 4. The other players take turns drawing from the forfeited pile in a clock-wise manner until the pile is exhausted
-5. When drawing a card from the forfeit pile, players say "Feel the Bern"
+5. When drawing a card from the forfeit pile, players say ["Feel the Bern"](https://www.youtube.com/watch?v=dzgBkpY-6mE), not to be confused with ["Feel the burn"](https://en.wiktionary.org/wiki/feel_the_burn).

 **Example**